cdl-geneseo/geneseo-dictionary/P/Polok.md

 # Polok

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Polok

 Created by  Tess Woitaszek on Dec 11, 2020

 n.
 A derogatory term for someone of Polish heritage.As of 2020, 3.8% heard / used the word frequently, 19.2% heard / used the word on occasion, and 84.6% never heard / used the word.(Woodard, N-R, 2020)